#Original

 Rear Support/Communications: Marcus

 • Merit System: All activities are scored to determine rankings.
-These scores later determine 'desired aircraft' (fighter vs. transport) and 'assigned unit'.
+These scores later determine 'desired aircraft (fighter vs. transport)' and 'assigned unit'.

-Academy Facilities
+Campus Facilities

-1. Cadet Area
+1. Cadet Living and Life Area (Cadet Area)

-2. Academic & Training Facilities
+2. Academic and Training Facilities (Academic & Training)

-The place where characters' 'skills' are revealed.
+The place where the characters' 'skills' are revealed.

 • Flight Simulator Center: The place where they spend the most time before actual flights.
 Practicing flights and virtual dogfights in dark rooms, only looking at screens.